-mapped_all_sci_mxu.fits: image with rectified and wavelength calibrated slit spectra.

-mapped_sci_mxu.fits: image with rectified, wavelength calibrated, and sky subtracted slit spectra.

-mapped_sky_sci_mxu.fits: image with rectified and wavelength calibrated slit sky spectra.

-unmapped_sci_mxu.fits: image with the sky subtracted scientific spectra on the CCD.

-unmapped_sky_sci_mxu.fits: image with the modeled sky spectra on the CCD.

-- object_table_sci_mxu.fits: slit positions on the CCD, on the mapped images, and positions of the detected objects within the slits. - reduced_sci_mxu.fits: image with extracted objects spectra. - reduced_sky_sci_mxu.fits: image with sky corresponding to the extracted objects spectra. - reduced_error_sci_mxu.fits: image with the statistical errors corresponding to the extracted objects spectra. - sky_shifts_slit_sci_mxu.fits: table containing the observed sky lines offsets that were used for adjusting the input wavelength solutions, only created if the sky line alignment was requested. - wavelength_map_sci_mxu.fits: map of wavelengths on the CCD, only created if the sky line alignment was requested. - disp_coeff_sci_mxu.fits: wavelength calibration polynomials coefficients after alignment of the solutions to the position of the sky lines, only created if the sky line alignment was requested.
+mapped_all_sci_mxu.fits: image with rectified and wavelength calibrated slit spectra. mapped_sci_mxu.fits: image with rectified, wavelength calibrated, and sky subtracted slit spectra. mapped_sky_sci_mxu.fits: image with rectified and wavelength calibrated slit sky spectra. unmapped_sci_mxu.fits: image with the sky subtracted scientific spectra on the CCD. unmapped_sky_sci_mxu.fits: slit positions on the CCD, on the mapped images, and positions of the detected objects within the slits. reduced_sci_mxu.fits: image with extracted objects spectra. reduced_sky_sci_mxu.fits: image with the statistical errors corresponding to the extracted objects spectra. sky_shifts_slit_sci_mxu.fits: table containing the observed sky lines offsets that were used for

+- adjusting the input wavelength solutions, only created if the sky line alignment was requested. wavelength_map_sci_mxu.fits: map of wavelengths on the CCD, only created if the sky line - alignment was requested. - disp_coeff_sci_mxu.fits: wavelength calibration polynomials coefficients after alignment of the solutions to the position of the sky lines, only created if the sky line alignment was requested.

-Support for a spectro-photometric calibration is also available, but in this case an atmospheric extinction table (see Section 7.8, page 62) and a spectral response curve for the present instrument configuration (see SPECPHOT_TABLE entry, page 120) must also be specified in input.
+Support for a spectro-photometric calibration is also available, but in this case an atmospheric extinction table (see Section 7.8, page 62) and a spectral response curve for the present instrument configuration (see SPECPHOT_TABLE entry, page 122) must also be specified in input.
 Spectral response curves can be produced by applying the fors_science recipe to standard star exposures.
 Standard star spectra are reduced applying the long-slit data reduction strategy7 which is described in the next Section.